adpoyao/tessian_code-challenge/README.md

 * GitHub API

 ### NOTES:
 This is a single page app challenge that was planned and built in a day.
-Although configuration is heavy for a small app, I chose to use ReactJS with Redux because this is the position I am applying for.
+Although configuration is heavy for a small app, I chose to use ReactJS with Redux because this is the position I am applying for and search queries like this could be easily compartmentalized.
 I made use of ES6 syntax/features, such as arrow functions, template literals & basic Promises.
 I didn't force a need to use spread operator, but am able to call it if needed.

+For the point-and-click approach, I made the filters accordion style.
+Considering the large amount of results being returned as selectable filters (such as Creator, Assignees, and Mentioned), I think it's suitable to hide these items until they are needed.

 Seeing that I have surpassed the recommended time, I drew the line up to this point thus the challenge is incomplete; however, it was a fun one and I wanted to keep building at it.